intro2ddsp/intro2ddsp.github.io/synths/harmonic_results.md

 ## Challenges: Noise, Room Sounds, Chorusing

-In the the violin and voice synthesis results we can hear some choppiness and distortion.
+In the violin and voice synthesis results, we can hear some choppiness and distortion.
 Inspecting the spectrograms of the targets we can see that there is significant signal energy in between the prominent harmonics.
 We can attribute these signal components to a number of factors.
 In the violin there is extra noise produced from the bow string.
 There is also room reverbation present in both these signals that cause a spectral smearing effect.

-We can hear distortion in the synthesized signal, which may be created by the optimizer in an attempt to minimize the error from these signal components with respect to the multi-resolution spectral loss.
-Both noise and room reverberation were addressed by {cite:t}`engel_ddsp_2020` through the introduction of specialized DDSP modules to address these components.
+We can hear distortion in the synthesized signal, which may be created by the optimizer in an attempt to minimize the error from these noisy/reverberant signal components with respect to the multi-resolution spectral loss.
+Both noise and room reverberation were addressed by {cite:t}`engel_ddsp_2020` through the introduction of specialized DDSP modules.

-We can also hear in the voice sample that there may be more than one voice present creating a chorus-effect, which are slight pitch deviations between the different voices.
+We can also hear in the voice sample that there may be more than one voice present, creating a chorus-effect, which are slight pitch deviations between the different voices.
 This is more challenging phenomenon to reproduce.
 We could try to add more instances of our harmonic synthesizer with slight pitch deviations between the instances.
 This approach could